wp-plugins/event-rocket/readme.txt

 appears when The Events Calendar is deactivated.
 You are strongly cautioned to make a full and complete backup before using this tool (and, of course, should make yourself aware of the steps needed to restore that backup).

+Cleanup make take quite a while (it really depends on how many events you have, etc) but every so often the screen will update while the job is in progress to let you see how much work still needs to be done.
+Recommendation is to grab a coffee and a newspaper or else simply leave it running in its own browser tab.

 == Screenshots ==

 1. Here you can see the new _Main Events Page_ entry in the Reading Settings screen.